-Volunteer Management Professionals of Canada traces back its origins to the Canadian Association of Directors of Volunteer Services in Healthcare (CDVH) that grew to encompass a Canada wide membership since its inception in Ottawa in 1980.
-The groundwork was accomplished by a small group of Directors of Volunteer Services (DVS), spearheaded by Madame Fernande Robitaille from Québec.
-At a Canadian conference organized for DVS in Healthcare, the goal was to establish a national organization as an affiliate member of the Canadian Hospital Association.
-A Steering Committee, chaired by Elsa-Ann Pickard developed a Constitution and By-laws proposal for a national association, which was accepted at the first Annual Meeting held in Toronto in 1981.
-At this same meeting the first President, Elsa-Ann Pickard was elected and CDVH became incorporated.
+Volunteer Management Professionals of Canada traces back its origins to the Canadian Association of Directors of Volunteer Services in Healthcare (CDVH) that grew to encompass a Canada wide membership since its inception in Ottawa in February 1980.
+The groundwork was accomplished by a small group of Directors of Volunteer Services (DVS) representing six provinces in conjunction with the President of the Canadian Hospital Association, spearheaded by Madame Fernande Robitaille a DVS from Montréal, Qc .

 At the 2010 National Conference in St. John’s, NL, the Board began to once again re-visit the future directions of the Association.
 In November of the same year, extraordinary board meetings were held in Winnipeg and a new Mission, Vision and three-year strategic plan was developed and launched at the 2011 National Conference in Vancouver, BC.
 Key elements of the plan included a new communications strategy, the development of strategic partnerships and increase the profile of CAVR.